 M&A is a cyclical business that is impacted by macroeconomic conditions.
-Worldwide M&A announced volumes during the first quarter of 2021 were up significantly compared with the first quarter of 2020.
+Worldwide M&A announced volumes during the first nine months of 2021 were up significantly compared with the first nine months of 2020.
 While the pace of activity may not remain at these levels, we expect corporate boards and management teams to continue to use M&A as a strategic tool.

-Global restructuring activity slowed from elevated 2020 levels during the first quarter of 2021, mainly driven by fiscal and monetary stimulus that continues to drive strong capital markets activities.
-While some companies have addressed near-term issues, it is likely many will emerge from the COVID-19 pandemic with significantly more leverage and will need to address their balance sheets in the future.
-While the current demand for liability management services has lessened, we continue to believe that the medium- to long-term demand for such advisory services willbe robust.
+Global restructuring activity continued to slow from elevated 2020 levels through the first nine months of 2021, mainly driven by a global economic recovery and fiscal and monetary stimulus that continues to drive strong capital markets activities.
+While some companies have addressed near-term issues, many companies remain significantly levered and will need to address their balance sheets in the future.
+We continue to believe that the medium- to long-term demand for such advisory services will improve.